Core competencies for complex care team leaders

 Scroll to the Top

-High quality supervision is linked to better skill development, satisfaction, and retention among staff.
-This is especially important in complex care because of the high level of difficulty and distress inherent in the work, the emotional labor required by all staff, and the high-stake situations many participants are in.
+High quality team leadership is linked to better skill development, satisfaction, and retention among staff.
+Team leadership is especially important in complex care because of the emotional labor required by all staff, diverse needs of patients and lack of resources, and medical and social care systems that are not set up to support individuals.

 As well as providing oversight to frontline staff, complex care supervisors are often also responsible for developing, managing and growing programs and building relationships with other organizations.

-However, complex care supervisors often do not receive the training necessary to do their jobs.
-They are often promoted from frontline work without specific training on building a supervisory alliance, running programs, or understanding data.
+However, complex care team leaders often do not receive the training necessary to do their jobs.
+They are often promoted from frontline work without specific training on building a supervisory alliance, running programs, and understanding data.

-The Core competencies for complex care supervisors, to be released in the fall of 2024, will be the first time that the distinct knowledge, skills, and attitudes needed by complex care supervisors are formally named and defined.
-They will be relevant to supervisors and managers across disciplines, settings, and contexts.
+The Core competencies for complex care team leaders, to be released in the fall of 2024, will be the first time that the distinct knowledge, skills, and attitudes needed by complex care leaders are formally named and defined.
+They will be relevant to team leaders across disciplines, settings, and contexts.

 These competencies will build on the Core competencies for frontline complex care providers and the Complex Care Certificate.
-They will define the knowledge, skills, and attitudes needed to manage complex care programs and supervise staff who support people with complex health and social needs.
+They are an innovative and field-defining collection of the knowledge, skills, and attitudes needed to manage complex care programs and supervise staff who support people with complex health and social needs.
 The competencies will inform a new certificate for complex care supervisors and managers, coming in the fall of 2025.

 The competencies are currently being developed by our National Center for Complex Health and Social Needs in partnership with a working group of experts from around the country from a variety of disciplines, geographies, and settings.